Anthony Papamatheos

 • Advising on complex contractual and statutory interpretation issues.

-• Acting successfully on disputes concerning subscription agreements with listed public companies for securities.
+• Acting successfully on disputes concerning subscription agreements with listed public companies for securities and for vendor securities disputes (including Kestell v Davey [No 3] [2023] WASC 289).

-• Recovery matters for banks, corporate advisors on their mandates, and insolvency practitioners for companies in liquidation, and other financial product and financial services disputes.
+• Recovery matters for banks, corporate advisors/brokers on their mandates, and insolvency practitioners for companies in liquidation, and other financial product and financial services disputes.

-• Successful judicial review of decisions of the Minister for Mines to impose additional royalties on miners under the Mining Act 1978 (WA).
+• Successful judicial review of decisions of the Minister for Mines to impose additional royalties on miners under the Mining Act 1978 (WA) as well as acting in private mining royalties disputes.

-• Success in disputes concerning state agreements and large scale project tenement forfeiture cases, including defeating applications for forfeiture against Griffin Coal’s 60 coal mining leases (2013, led) and acting for Hanking Gold in the successful resolution of applications for forfeiture against 130 tenements forming part of its Southern Cross Operations (2016, unled).
+• Success in disputes concerning state agreements and large scale project tenement forfeiture cases, including defeating applications for forfeiture against Griffin Coal’s 60 coal mining leases (2013, led) acting for Hanking Gold in the successful resolution of applications for forfeiture against 130 tenements forming part of its Southern Cross Operations (2016, unled) and acting for Focus Minerals in successful resolution of applications for forfeiture against 40 tenements forming part of its operations (2020, unled).

 He is a senior honorary research fellow at the Law School of the University of Western Australia, lectures in the Mergers & Acquisitions law unit and is a co-convenor of the bi-annual Corporate Control Forum at the Law School.
 Anthony has published a book and articles on schemes of arrangement and published and presented on contractual penalties, contract termination and damages for breach of contract, directors duties as to competing proposals in M&A and access to corporate books, and restitution claims.